 3.)
 You're really pushing it with the oldest AF cameras like the N2020, N6006 and N8008.
 You'll have no AF, confused exposure modes, and no VR.
 Manual focus is fine, along with electronic focus indications.

 4.)
-Since it has no aperture ring, it's just about useless with manual focus film cameras.
+Since it has no aperture ring, it's just about useless with manual focus 35mm cameras.

 See Nikon Lens Compatibility for details with your camera.
 Read down the "AF-S, AF-I," "G" and "VR" columns for this lens.
 You'll get the least of all the features displayed in all columns, since "G" (gelding) is a handicap which removes features.